 Use your better judgement when determining if any agent or agency you decide to apply through seems to be familiar with stent or bypass cases and ask them what happens if you don’t end up qualifying for the rate you were quoted.

-We’ve shopped thousands of coronary artery disease cases, but even we don’t pick the best company on our first try every time.
+We’ve shopped thousands of coronary artery disease cases, but even we don’t pick the best companies on our first try every single time.

 We’d recommend avoiding those smooth-talking call center insurance agents, as their only goal is to get you to apply and then move on to the next case.

-We’re too busy shopping tough cardiac cases to hassle you to apply through us, but we will do our absolute best to get you the best offer possible if you’d like to give us the opportunity.
+We’re too busy shopping tough cardiac cases to hassle you to apply through us, but we’ll do our absolute best to get you the best offer possible if you’d like to give us the opportunity.